 Or, if a tourist van is more your style you can prebook with a shuttle company, such as Santorini Transport.

 Some people recommend renting a car, but I’m not sure I agree with this.
 It may be the most convenient option, but it’s also the most expensive.
-If you choose this option, know that your cost per day to travel in Santorini will be greatly increased.
+If you choose this option, know that your daily budget will be greatly increased.

 Plus, parking will almost definitely be an issue.
 If you do rent a car, be aware that during peak season rules of the road change to accommodate the increased traffic.